Triennale

 Objectives

-The course aims to equip students with the fundamental skills necessary to understand and apply qualitative research methods within the field of social sciences.
+The course aims to provide students with the fundamental skills needed to understand and apply qualitative research methods in psychosocial sciences.

-The course will begin with an introduction to qualitative research, starting from its epistemological foundations and emphasizing key differences from quantitative research.
-The implications of these differences will be explored not only at a methodological level but also in relation to the research objectives and the types of research questions that qualitative methods allow scholars to investigate.
+The course provides an introduction to qualitative research, through a description of its ontological, epistemological, and methodological foundations, highlighting key differences from quantitative approaches.
+The implications of these differences will be explored in depth, both at the methodological level and in relation to the objectives of the research itself and the type of research question that the methodology allows to investigate.

 Exam